hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-3.md

 In this section, you will build a NiFi flow on HDF Sandbox node to transport data ingested from MiNiFi node to HDFS on HDP Sandbox node.

 1\.
-Navigate to NiFi UI at `sandbox-hdf.hortonworks.com:9090/nifi/`
+Navigate to NiFi UI at http://sandbox-hdf.hortonworks.com:9090/nifi/

 ![nifi_ui](assets/tutorial3/nifi_ui.png)

 **Figure 1:** NiFi UI Canvas

+> Note: If NiFi canvas has a pre-existing flow, delete it and we will build a completely different flow.

 2\.
 In NiFi, add an Input Port ![input port](assets/tutorial3/input_port.png) onto the canvas and name it `From_MiNiFi`.